jphmrst/PLC/README.md

 ### Leave the configuration directories which you made alone!

 Do not put your other projects and exercises code there!
-Keep them separate, and put them in a different directory for classwork.
-You not use these configurations for other projects in a way that might make it easy for you to tamper with the contents.
+Keep them separate, and put them in a different directory than what you use for your classwork.
+It is important not use these configuration directories for other projects in a way that might make it easy for you to tamper with the contents.

 ## Emacs